Enhanced Local Binary Patterns for Automatic Face Recognition: Evaluation

 \subsection{Final Results}

--3pt Table~\ref{tab:final_res1} compares the performance of the proposed method against several other state-of-the-art algorithms.
-It demonstrates that the proposed approach is very efficient, which is particularly evident in the real conditions (i.e. UFI dataset), where it outperforms the standard LBP by 10\% and the previous best method by 2\% in absolute value.
+-2pt Table~\ref{tab:final_res1} compares the performance of the proposed method against several other state-of-the-art algorithms.
+It demonstrates that the proposed approach is efficient particularly in the real conditions (i.e. UFI dataset), where it outperforms the standard LBP by 10\% and the previous best method by 2\% in absolute value.
 This method also achieves competitive recognition rate on FERET dataset (one training sample issue).
-Although the score is not the highest one, it is comparable with the best method, because the difference is not statistically significant.